francnascimento/Random-sort/README.md

 "But Gabriel!
 I've just runned your program and it takes like 2 minutes to sort a 12 sized array!!"
 Well then I guess you should change your computer!

 But seriously now.
 This is just part of the silly stuff I like to do when I'm bored.
 And I actually think its kind of fun.
-And I use to properly use Git.
+And I use it to learn how to properly use Git.